Last Updated: August 7, 2025

 The web is full of advertisements.
 Some ads are irrelevant or annoying, but others are straight-up dangerous.
 Hackers piggyback into your phone’s advertising ecosystem, replacing browser or app ad banners with malware.

 The goal is to make you click on the link.
 Once you do that, the ad directs your phone to a compromised server.
 Then, an exploit kit hosted on the server executes and detects a vulnerability in your system.
 As a result, hackers can install malware on your phone.
-This is why it is really important to not click any unknown links.
+This is why it is essential not to click on any unknown links.

 Malware